Home > Cruises > Worldwide Cruises > Viking World Voyage II

 Crossing the International Date Line is a time-honored travel milestone long marked by ceremony.
 A journey west across this imaginary line between the poles moves time forward by 24 hours, effectively skipping a day.
 While traversing this meridian, it is tradition to celebrate the occasion by raising a glass to the event.

 Traverse the waters of the South Pacific for the legendary “Southern Continent”—modern-day Australia—and follow in the footsteps of Dutch explorer Abel Janszoon Tasman, the first European to discover Tasmania and New Zealand.
-Admire the views as you sail today and enjoy an al fresco dining experience.
-The Aquavit Terrace serves a range of International fare and casual dining favorites, as well as a range of superb cocktails inspired by our destinations.
+Spend a relaxing day at sea to unwind and admire the vistas from your stateroom veranda.

 Gateway to the 150-some islands that comprise the Bay of Islands, Waitangi holds a central role in the history of New Zealand.
 In 1840, the Treaty of Waitangi was signed here by British officers and Māori chiefs.
 The Treaty House in which the document was signed and a Māori meeting house stand side by side to commemorate this historic event.
 Today, the city offers a fascinating blend of Māori and colonial culture in a picturesque setting amid azure waters and emerald islands, with opportunities for hiking, kayaking and fishing in abundance.